 \end{Theorem} \begin{Remark} In contrast to the error bound for final estimators $\hat{U}_k$ in \eqref{ineq:upper_bound_U}, an intermediate step in the proof for Theorem \ref{th:lower_bound} yields the following upper bound for initializations $\hat{U}_k^{(0)}$, i.e., the output from Algorithm \ref{al:strong-signal} Step 1,

-Comparing to Theorem \ref{th:upper_bound_strong}, the bound in \eqref{ineq:upper_bound_initialization} is suboptimal as long as $\lambda/\sigma=p^{\alpha}$ when $3/4 \leq \alpha< 1$.
-Thus, the high-order SVD (HOSVD) $\hat{U}_k^{(0)}$ \cite{de2000multilinear} may yield sub-optimal result.
-We will further illustrate this phenomenon by numerical analysis in Section \ref{sec:simulation}. \end{Remark} \begin{Remark} Our result in Theorem \ref{th:upper_bound_strong} outperforms the ones by Sum-of-Squares (SOS) scheme (see, e.g., \cite{hopkins2015tensor,anandkumar2016homotopy}), where an additional logarithm factor on the assumption of $\lambda$ is required.
-On the contrary, the method we analyze here, i.e., HOOI, is efficient, easy to implement, and achieves optimal rate of convergence for estimation error. \end{Remark} \begin{Remark} The strong SNR assumption ($\lambda/\sigma \geq Cp^{3/4}$) is crucial to guarantee the performance of Algorithm \ref{al:strong-signal}.
-Actually, to ensure spectral method for matrizications (Step 1 in Algorithm \ref{al:strong-signal}) provides sufficiently meaningful outputs, $\lambda$ should be at least of order $p^{3/4}$ according to our theoretical analysis. \end{Remark}
+Compared to Theorem \ref{th:upper_bound_strong}, the bound in \eqref{ineq:upper_bound_initialization} is suboptimal as long as $\lambda/\sigma=p^{\alpha}$ when $3/4 \leq \alpha< 1$.
+Thus, the higher order SVD (HOSVD) $\hat{U}_k^{(0)}$ \cite{de2000multilinear} may yield sub-optimal result.
+We will further illustrate this phenomenon by numerical analysis in Section \ref{sec:simulation}. \end{Remark} \begin{Remark} Especially when $r=1$, Theorem \ref{th:upper_bound_strong} confirms the conjecture in Richard and Montanari \cite{richard2014statistical} that the tensor unfolding method achieves reliable estimates for order-3 spiked tensors if $\lambda/\sigma > \Omega(p^{3/4})$.
+Moreover, Theorem \ref{th:upper_bound_strong} further shows the power iterations are necessary in order to refine the reliable estimates to minimax-optimal estimates.

+Our result in Theorem \ref{th:upper_bound_strong} outperforms the ones by Sum-of-Squares (SOS) scheme (see, e.g., \cite{hopkins2015tensor,anandkumar2016homotopy}), where an additional logarithm factor on the assumption of $\lambda$ is required.
+In addition, the method we analyze here, i.e., HOOI, is efficient, easy to implement, and achieves the optimal rate of convergence for estimation error. \end{Remark} \begin{Remark} The strong SNR assumption ($\lambda/\sigma \geq Cp^{3/4}$) is crucial to guarantee the performance of Algorithm \ref{al:strong-signal}.
+Actually, to ensure that Step 1 in Algorithm \ref{al:strong-signal} provides meaningful initializations, $\lambda$ should be at least of order $p^{3/4}$ according to our theoretical analysis. \end{Remark}